dcchambers/dcchambers.github.io/_pages/about.md

 - Interested in some of the things I use every day?
 Check out my [`/uses` page](uses.md).
 - I drink a lot of coffee and try to keep track of it [here](coffee.md).
 - My personal [guidelines for AI usage](ai.md).

----

-[The source code for this
-website is available on GitHub.](https://github.com/dcchambers/dcchambers.github.io)
+- See the [colophon](colophon.md) for details about how this site is built.